 Mathematical Sciences Research Institute (MSRI)

-The Mathical Book Prize is organized by the Mathematical Sciences Research Institute (MSRI) in Berkeley, California.
+The Mathical Book Prize is awarded by the Mathematical Sciences Research Institute (MSRI) in Berkeley, California.
 MSRI is one of the world’s preeminent centers for collaborative research in mathematics.
 Our mission is to advance mathematical research, foster talent, and further the appreciation and understanding of mathematics.

-MSRI is supported by the National Science Foundation with additional support from other government agencies, private foundations, corporations, individual donors, and nearly 100 academic institutions.
+MSRI is supported by the National Science Foundation with additional support from other government agencies, private foundations, corporations, individual donors, and over 100 academic institutions.
 MSRI is a registered 501(c)(3) nonprofit organization, and it is not affiliated with any publisher or bookseller of Mathical award titles.

 MSRI is pleased to partner with two of the United States’ premier professional associations for educators, the National Council of Teachers of English (NCTE) and the National Council of Teachers of Mathematics (NCTM).
 Members of each organization are represented on the 2017 Mathical Book Prize selection panel, and both organizations coordinate with MSRI to announce the 2017 competition results, share resources for educators, and promote Mathical award winning titles both online and at events throughout the country.